COVID-19: remembering the nursing staff who have lost their lives

 Nurse Leilani Dayrit, who worked at the Hospital of St Cross in Rugby, Warwickshire, died on 7 April.

-Her daughter Mary Dayrit described her mother, who was born in the Philippines, as a compassionate woman who always put other people’s happiness and well-being before her own.
+Her daughter Mary described Ms Dayrit, who was born in the Philippines, as a compassionate woman who always put other people’s happiness and well-being before her own.

 ‘She was a perfect example of an optimist who kept looking on the bright side of things and encouraged everyone to do the same.’